Skip to main content

 OpenAI Agents SDK surface Supported?
 Notes

-Agent class (Python and TypeScript) Yes Standard agent shape
+The Agent class Yes Standard agent shape, unchanged

-Handoffs between Agents Yes Each receiving Agent pays from its own wallet
+Handoffs between agents Yes The receiving agent pays from its own wallet

-Built-in guardrails (input + output) Yes Orthogonal to payment; both layers run
+Built-in guardrails Yes Orthogonal to payment; both layers run

-Built-in tracing Yes Spans for settlement appear alongside SDK spans
+Built-in tracing Yes Log settlements alongside the SDK spans

-Custom model backends Yes Anthropic, Mistral, local - via SDK's model interface
+Custom model backends Yes Anthropic, Mistral, local, via the SDK's model interface

-• Tools that route through the SDK's Computer Use or Browser tools without going through function_tool - those have their own integration shape via the Blockchain0x payment API.
+• Tools that route through the SDK's Computer Use or Browser tools without a function_tool.
+Wire the payment API directly there.

 Surface area in one screen